mael-bertocchi/my-game-server/README.md

 # My Game Server

 This is the server part of the 3rd year project R-Type for Epitech.
 We were in group of 4 students, I have worked on the server part of the project and the rest of the team worked on the client part.
+The server work on Linux, MacOS and Windows.

 <div style="text-align:center"><img src="assets/title-screen.gif" alt="Server Title" width="600" /></div>